nothingexactly/Bond_Solver/README.md

 * To learn about Automatic Differentiation
 * To learn some d3.js for interactive visualisation
-* So use Automatic Differentiation instead of the secant method for Newton-Raphson
+* To use Automatic Differentiation instead of the secant method for Newton-Raphson
-* To implement Newton-Raphson to calculate Yield to Maturity

 ## References